-Update On Coronavirus and COVID-19 Has Moved, But Details Remain On This Page
+Updates On Infection and Deaths Of Coronavirus and COVID-19 Has Moved, But General Details Remain On This Page

 I am constantly adding to this page.